laurentlb/shader-minifier/README.md

 ### Automatic inlining

-Shader Minifier 1.7 and above will try to automatically inline some variables.
+Shader Minifier will try to automatically inline some variables.
 This happens when:
 - the variable is used only once in the current block,
 - and the variable is not used in a sub-block (e.g. inside a loop),